 When your dog is looking rather un-shapely, scruffy or he or she simply just cannot see, grab the scissors clippers and give them a nice do over.
 If you are new to dog grooming be very cautious around your dog’s face and skin folds.
 One nasty nick could turn them of being groomed for ever!

 How To Know if All of The Dog Grooming Tips Above are Ok to Perform at Home:

 - Your doggy is willing to cooperate and will sit still.

 - You have the right tools and gadgets to do so.

-- You feel comfortable enough to use the close to your dog.
+- You feel comfortable enough to use the tools on your dog.

 If you don’t exactly fit the above criteria you may be better off taking your dog to the groomer or if you willing to go the extra mile for your pet, you could invest in your dog grooming knowledge by enrolling in a Dog grooming course.